 Pauline Moore is one of my favorite B film actresses, and her career was too brief.
 She made about two dozen films from the late 1930s until the early 1940s, mostly at 20th Century Fox where she was under contract.
-After being released by Fox, she signed on with Republic Pictures and her work there included four Roy Rogers westerns and the KING OF THE TEXAS RANGERS (Republic, 1941) serial which starred football great Sammy Baugh.
-Of her two dozen films, Les Adams has Moore identified in 11 westerns and one chapterplay.
+After being released by Fox, she signed with Republic Pictures and her work there included four Roy Rogers westerns and the KING OF THE TEXAS RANGERS (Republic, 1941) serial which starred football great Sammy Baugh.
+Of her two dozen films, Les Adams has Moore identified in eleven westerns and one chapterplay.

 Moore was born in Harrisburg, Pennsylvania, and her early career included several Broadway plays and work as a model.
-She went to Hollywood in the early 1930s, and one of her first screen appearances was as a bridesmaid in Universal's FRANKENSTEIN (Universal, 1931).
-Various other roles followed including HEIDI (20th Century Fox, 1937) with Shirley Temple and portraying 'Ann Rutledge' opposite Henry Fonda in YOUNG MR. LINCOLN (20th Century Fox, 1939).
+She went to Hollywood in the early 1930s, and one of her first screen appearances was portraying a bridesmaid in Universal's FRANKENSTEIN (Universal, 1931).
+Various other roles followed including HEIDI (20th Century Fox, 1937) with Shirley Temple and playing 'Ann Rutledge' opposite Henry Fonda in YOUNG MR. LINCOLN (20th Century Fox, 1939).